-I have amassed a collection of inflight magazine in a shelf at home, and whenever my friends would see or learn about them, they’d give me a presumptive stare (No, they were not stolen.
+I have amassed a collection of in-flight magazines in a shelf at home, and whenever my friends would see or learn about them, they’d give me a presumptive stare (No, they were not stolen.
 Thank you!).
-I have asked my traveling friends several times to grab for me a copy of inflight magazines on their flights but, to this point, no one has ever handed me on their return.
+I have asked my traveling friends several times to grab for me a copy of in-flight magazines on their flights but, to this point, no one has ever handed me on their return.
 Some said they forgot it, others were upright honest to say they were afraid to get caught.

 I would explain to them a thousand times that inflight magazines can be taken out of the planes but no one would take my word, so I went as far as emailing airlines about the issue to prove my point.
 Here are some of the replies.

 Apologies for the late revert.
 I have confirmed that the Silverkris magazine on board can be taken home by the passengers.